karthik1726/Voice-Navigation-Website/README.md

 ## Acknowledgements
 Special thanks to MDN Web Docs for their helpful documentation on the Web Speech API.
 Thanks to Vercel for providing an easy and efficient way to deploy the project.

-### How to Use:
-1. Copy the above content into a new file called `README.md` in the root of your GitHub project.
-2. Replace `[Your Vercel URL here]` with the URL where your project is deployed on Vercel.
-3. Commit and push this `README.md` to your repository on GitHub.

-Let me know if you need any further modifications or if there's anything else I can assist with!